 by Claudia from My Adventures Across The World

-Israel easily is the best country for vegan travelers, and it has a deeply rooted vegan food culture.
-This has been linked to the need of many Jews of eating kosher food – veganism is an easier option in that case – and to their love of animals.
+Israel is easily the best country for vegan travellers and has a deeply rooted vegan food culture.
+This has been linked to the need of many Jews to eat kosher food – veganism is an easier option in that case – and to their love of animals.

-The best way of getting acquainted with vegan food in Israel is joining a vegan food tour.
+The best way to get acquainted with vegan food in Israel is to join a vegan food tour.
 There are several throughout the country, but the best are in Tel Aviv.
-The tour will introduce you to the vegan food culture of the city and take you to some of the best vegan cafés in town, where you will be able to try a great selection of dishes.
+The tour will introduce you to the vegan food culture of the city and take you to some of the best vegan cafés in town, where you can try a great selection of dishes.
 And if you want a fabulous vegan brunch, head straight to Mi Casa in Herzliya.

 Worst – NAMIBIA